 The capstone course stressing integration and application of geographic studies and research.
 Focus on quantitative and qualitative methodologies and skills necessary for pursuing a Geography-related career.
 Culminates with the design and implementation of a major career-oriented research project.
 Prerequisites: Grade C or higher in GEOG 395.
 Fall.

 Exploration of a major area of Geography under direction of a Geography faculty member.
 Topics contingent on student interest and available staff.
-Prerequisite: ISGEOG 100, ISGEOG 203, ISGEOG 204, and permission of instructor.
+Prerequisite: 20 credits in Geography, and permission of instructor.
 Fall, Spring.

 Off-campus field study.
 Themes include aspects of physical and/or cultural Geography depending on the expertise of the instructor and the areas under observation.
 A research project is required.
 Prerequisite: Permission of instructor.
 Fall, Spring.